The neuroscience of human potential

 Women in STEM

-Professor Gina Rippon is an internationally recognised researcher in the field of cognitive neuroscience based at the Aston Brain Centre at Aston University in Birmingham.
+Professor Gina Rippon is a pioneering researcher in the field of cognitive neuroimaging based at the Aston Brain Centre, Aston University in Birmingham.

 She is the author of The Gendered Brain: the new neuroscience that shatters the myth of the female brain (February 2019).

 Here, she deconstructs the stereotypes that swamp us from the moment we’re born, and shows how this social conditioning moulds our sense of self and even shapes our brains.

 Gina’s book shows how science has been misappropriated throughout history to perpetuate false assumptions.
 Using the latest findings in neuroscience, she urges us to move beyond the view that there is such a thing as the biologically determined “male” or “female” brain.
 In fact, our brains are highly individualised, complex, adaptable, and full of unbounded potential.

 Gina is a regular speaker at events such as the British Science Festival and New Scientist Live.
 She is also an Honorary Fellow of the British Science Association - an accolade she received for her contribution to the public communication of science.